br-dr3/SWNetwork/README.md

 # Star Wars Social Network

 ## How to Run Project
-After cloned, you should execute sh/runDev.sh (if you are using a Shell based SO), or just execute
+After cloned, you should execute `sh/runDev.sh` (if you are using a Shell based SO), you may want to give permission to it by running `chmod 755 sh/runDev.sh`.
+If you are using other SO, just execute the following:

 ```
 mvn clean install